codebrew/resourceful-mongo/README.md

     this.use('mongodb', {
       connection: "mongodb://localhost/databaseName", // required - the mongo URI of the database
-      collection: "people", // required - the name of the collection safe : true // optional - run the driver in safe mode to ensure that the update succeeded.
+      collection: "people", // required - the name of the collection
+      safe: true // optional - run the driver in safe mode to ensure that the update succeeded.
 Defaults to false });

     this.string('name');